What is xylitol?

 Low Calorie & Low GI

-Despite xylitol tasting the same as sugar, it’s low calorie and has a low GI of 7, making it great for diabetics as it won’t spike insulin levels.
+Despite xylitol tasting the same as sugar, it’s low calorie (having about 40% fewer calories than sugar) and has a low GI of 7, making it great for diabetics as it won’t spike insulin levels.